opfesoft/sol-docs/db/world/loot_template.md

 For reference entries: If GroupId &gt; 0 only the referenced items with said GroupId will drop.

+If GroupId is 0 a separate roll is made for each entry (that's also the reason why chance 0 is not allowed for GroupId 0).

 ### MinCountOrRef

 The minimum number of copies of the item that can drop in a single loot